aizu-wakamatsu/extinator/README.md

 - A person who make zero to one (create new things)🐜 They realize their creative idea to product.

 - A person who make one to ten (expand the business)🐘 They promote our product to customers.

+## Readme of this repo
+We will not put any materials without docs in this main branch until release.

+We will have develop branch, it will be main of developing.
+We also create new branch from that by new function.

+We will put developing blog on [our website](freesia.work).